What happens in Mars, Stays in March?

 Romulus’ Bright Idea

-Back in ancient Rome, when togas were all the rage and Julius Caesar wasn’t just a salad, there was this legendary guy named Romulus—yeah, the founder of Rome, the kidnapper of the Sabine women, and the mastermind behind some pretty wild ideas, including how to organize the Roman calendar.
-Maybe it was all that divine destiny, or maybe being raised on wolf milk gave him an overconfidence boost, but Romulus had thoughts on how time should work.
+Back in ancient Rome, when togas were all the rage and Julius Caesar wasn’t just a salad, there was a legendary figure named Romulus—yeah, the founder of Rome, the kidnapper of the Sabine women, and the mastermind behind some pretty wild ideas, including how to organize the Roman calendar.

 March: The Perfect Starter

 Romulus, being the practical guy that he was, figured, “You know what?
-Let’s start the year when things start getting lively again—when winter’s finally taking a hike and spring is peeking around the corner.”
+Let’s start the year when things start getting lively again — when winter’s finally taking a hike and spring is peeking around the corner.”
 And just like that, March became the head honcho of the Roman calendar.

 This early Roman calendar consisted of ten months, totaling 304 days.
 The other months in the Roman calendar were: